m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-1-filter.md

 ## Quick Summary of Selected Values or Columns

-Quick summaries of cell data can be useful.
+Quick summaries of cells' data can be useful.
 There are different options for Text, Numbers, and Dates.

  - Highlight `D2` to `D8`.